-- 25.8 Athlete safety It is the main responsibility of the Referee to ensure the safety of the athletes.
-He is obliged to carry out the doctor's instructions in the event of injuries and, if necessary, to stop the fighters from continuing to fight. - 25.9 Competition time 120 seconds (3 minutes) per round.
-Except MMA PRO +18 years 5min/round. - 25.10 Number of rounds 2 rounds until the final and 3 rounds in the final, except U18 in the final only 2 rounds.
-Except MMA PRO here 3 rounds preliminary & 5 rounds final. - 25.11 Time-out Only the Referee has the right to stop a bout once it has started.
+- 40.8 Athlete safety It is the main responsibility of the Referee to ensure the safety of the athletes.
+He is obliged to follow the doctor's instructions in the event of injuries and, if necessary, to stop the fighters from continuing to fight. - 40.9 Competition time 120 seconds (3 minutes) per round.
+Except MMA PRO +18 years 5min/round. - 40.10 Number of rounds 2 rounds up to the final and 3 rounds in the final, except U18 in the final only 2 rounds.
+Except MMA PRO here 3 rounds preliminary & 5 rounds final. - 40.11 Time-out Only the Referee has the right to stop a bout once it started.
 He must always call a time-out if there has been a violation of the rules.
 The bout is stopped until the Referee gives the order to continue.
-He may stop the bout at the request of one of the judges, the coaches, the competitors or another official.
+He can the bout at the request one of the judges, the coaches, the competitors or another official.
 The Referee alone decides on time-outs and does not have to be forced to do so from outside.
 (EXCEPTIONS Doctor & Supervisor)

 If the competitor does not enter the competition area with the required complete safety equipment, he/she will be given one minute to get fully equipped.
-After that, minus points will follow for every 1 minute until the competitor is disqualified.
+After that, minus points will follow for every 1 minute until he is disqualified.
 This rule also applies to unannounced ABSENCE from the fight.
 It starts after the 3rd call by means of the SPEAKER!

-- 25.12 Permitted hit areas front of head and face, sides of head, front and side of body, foot sweep at foot guard height - 25.13 Non-permissible hit areas back of the head, top of the head, neck, nape, back, below the waistline - 25.14 Legal techniques: - 25.14.1 Hand all fist & hook techniques, uppercuts, spinning backfist and jumped-in hand techniques, all lever techniques and holds that do not cause conscious injury - 25.14.2 Legs forward kick, round kick, side kick, backward kick, hook kick, diagonal kick, axe kick, spinning kicks, jump kicks, jumped spinning kicks, low kicks, knee to body & thigh and foot sweeps - 25.15 Prohibited techniques blind striking, elbows, knees to the head, hand edges, inside hand edges, fingertips, scrapes, hand balls, unauthorised chokes and clinches, 360° foot sweeps and any other technique, Any kind of striking techniques with the elbow or forearm knee to the head, heel hooks, twisters, neck cranks, can openers, sit through crucifix and/or any submission hold that primarily puts pressure on the neck or spine.
+- 40.12 Permitted hit areas front of head and face, sides of head, front and side of body, foot sweep at foot guard height - 40.13 Not permitted hit areas back of the head, top of the head, neck, nape of the neck, back, below the belt line - 40.14 Legal techniques: - 40.14.1 Hand all fist & hook techniques, uppercuts, spinning backfist and jumped-in hand techniques, all leverage techniques and holds that do not cause conscious injury - 40.14.2 Legs forward kick, round kick, side kick, backward kick, hook kick, diagonal kick, axe kick, spinning kicks, jump kicks, jumped spinning kicks, low kicks, knee to body & thigh and foot sweeps - 40.15 Prohibited techniques blind strikes, elbows, knees to the head, hand edges, inside hand edges, fingertips, scrapes, palm strikes, unauthorized chokes and clinches, 360° foot sweeps and any other technique, Any kind of striking techniques with the elbow or forearm knee to the head, heel hooks, twisters, neck cranks, can openers, sit through crucifix and/or any submission hold that primarily puts pressure on the neck or spine.